Last updated 31st March, 2025

 When trees are felled their stumps should be removed to prevent suckering (a new tree plant growing out of the old stump).
 Although stumps are often large and heavy, they can sometimes be completely removed with the right equipment.

-Tree stumps can be removed any time, but paying tree surgeons to remove the stumps when they are felling the tree is the most convenient way as chemical stump killers need to be applied to the freshly cut wood immediately after felling.
+Tree stumps can be removed at any time, but paying tree surgeons to remove the stumps when they are felling the tree is the most convenient way as chemical stump killers need to be applied to the freshly cut wood immediately after felling.

 Otherwise, the stump will need to be recut before the chemical stump killer is applied.
 Physical stump removal is the best solution if the stump can be removed entirely by pulling it out with a winch.